Flax Bourton railway station: Future

 Many local travel groups have called for the reopening of Flax Bourton station.
 Friends of Suburban Bristol Railways in their Autumn 2011 newsletter called for the reopening to be considered in the reletting of the Greater Western passenger franchise.
 Campaign for Better Transport Bristol/Bath Travel Area submitted a statement to the House of Commons Transport Committee, which was published in 2008's Delivering a Sustainable Railway.
 In it, they called for the reopening of Flax Bourton railway station to serve Bristol Airport.
 Railfuture in the South West also called for the reopening as a way to serve the Airport.
 North Somerset Council also suggested the reopening of Flax Bourton station to help with the sustainability of new housing in the area.

+Housing is planned to be built on the disused oil terminal.